HasanOmar1/calc/README.md

 # About

+### Calculator website for 4th graders

 - HTML, CSS and JavaScript project for a client.
 - A calculator website where the inputs and result are turned into images when you calculate.
-- You can use the four operators : plus, minus, multiply and divide.
+- You can use the four operators : addition, subtraction, multiplication and division.
 - You can also put random values in the inputs.
+- Each operator has an exam page.

+# THIS PREVIEW IS OLD , MORE PAGES ADDED

 # Preview